ducdiep79/CasperLabs/docs/CONTRACTS.md

 ###### Alternative way of creating, signing, and deploying contracts

-Every account can associate multiple keys with it and give each a weight.
-Collective weight of signing keys decides whether an action of certain type can be made.
+Every account can associate multiple keys with it and give each key a weight.
+The Collective weight of signing keys decides whether an action of certain type can be made.
 In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys.

 The `deploy` command does it all (creates a deploy, signs it, deploys to the node, and allows for monitoring the outcome of deploys) but doesn't allow for signing with multiple keys.

+To make a deploy signed with multiple keys: first make the deploy with `make-deploy`, sign it with the keys calling `sign-deploy` for each key, and then send it to the node with `send-deploy`.

+This following lists commands you can use when deploying contracts:

 * `make-deploy`  - creates a deploy from input parameters
 * `sign-deploy`  - signs a deploy with given private key